What causes the mind to become blind? Don’t let this happen to you.

 We also recommend that you use a tool we call comparative analysis.
 This is a scientific process for investigating and comparing the elements of your belief system.

 Now, for the external choices.

 2. The second option for external options is similar to the internal above, to accept the consequences of our awareness of the issues.
-Consequently, we can learn to be a voice of change within our sphere of influence.
-If you chose this option, Congratulations on helping!
+We can learn to be a voice of change within our sphere of influence.
+If you chose this option, congratulations on helping!
 The world needs more people like you willing to put actions behind your thoughts.

 The conflict between science and reason on one side and religion is an ongoing battle.
 It proves that the eyes are useless if the mind is blind.
 Resist the religious influences in the cultural narrative.

 We hope you found this article helpful, maybe even thought-provoking.
 You will find more interesting posts on our blog page.
 Use the “search” option on the blog page to find articles by key terms, topics, or category.

 Does spiritual exploration interest you?
 If so, we offer both face-to-face and virtual learning sessions.
 We use a blended learning process to get the best learning outcomes.
 This blended approach aligns with what Joseph Campbell calls the Hero’s Journey.

 Here’s a tip.
 If you register on our site, you will get special offers.
 We offer discounts to registered user and we send notices of free online training.
 We comply with all GDPR guidelines.
 We never share or sell your contact data.

 Joseph Campbell & Joseph Campbell’s book The Hero’s Journey, Wikipedia